solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 As a minimum stake delegation amount is applied to the network, and potentially increased over time, these operations will become more complicated, since all delegations must clear that threshold.
-A lot of small stake will be left liquid.
+Small SOL amounts will be left liquid rather than delegated to a validator.

 Additionally, stake pools always carry some risk or capital inefficiency for the stake pool operator.
 Either there's a requirement to leave liquid SOL available